 Embracing Nontoxic Living: The Importance of Household Chemicals

 Welcome to a journey towards embracing nontoxic living!
 In our quest for healthier and safer homes, understanding the significance of household chemicals plays a vital role.
 Each day, we come into contact with a multitude of products and substances, some of which may contain harmful chemicals that can adversely impact our well-being.
-By being mindful of our choices when we bring in materials, solvents, and other banal aspects of everyday life (some of which are identified by a website called sixclasses.org), we can take proactive steps toward creating a safer and more sustainable living environment for ourselves and our loved ones.
+We need to have greater perspective on what we bring into our homes.
+If we do this, we can keep ourselves safe from materials, solvents, and other aspects of everyday life that are sure to harm us and/or our families!
+Let’s take proactive steps toward creating a safer and more sustainable living environment for ourselves and our loved ones.

-1. Flame Retardants: Flame retardants are often found in furniture, electronics, and household items.
-While they serve the purpose of slowing down the spread of fires, some flame retardants have been linked to health issues, such as hormone disruption and even cancer.
+1. Flame Retardants: Flame retardants are in furniture, electronics, and household items.
+They slow down the spread of fires, but some of them cause hormone disruption and cancer.
 Opting for products without flame retardants or those made with natural alternatives can significantly reduce our exposure to these harmful chemicals.

 2. PFAs: Per- and poly-fluoroalkyl substances (PFAS), sometimes referred to as highly fluorinated chemicals or PFCs, are used in many consumer products and industrial applications because of their oil-, stain-, and water-repellent properties.
 Examples of chemicals in this class include PFOA, PFOS, and more than 10,000 related compounds.